 Rental Housing Ordinance

 The City of Chaska rental dwelling ordinance requires all rental dwellings to be licensed with the city and pass an initial inspection.
-This ordinance is administered by the Chaska Fire Department through the Fire Marshal’s office.
+This ordinance is administered by the Chaska Fire Department Bureau of Fire Prevention.

 The annual license renewal is due in January of each year.
-Inspections will then be required every 2 years after the initial inspection.
+Inspections are required every 2 years after the initial inspection.